Skip to content

 Ease of setup.
 Pace connects via OAuth in minutes.
 You authorise your ad accounts, set monthly budget targets, and the system starts tracking and adjusting.
 NinjaCat requires a more involved onboarding process because you are setting up a full reporting and data management platform, not just a pacing tool.

 Pricing model.
 NinjaCat is an enterprise-oriented platform with pricing that reflects its broad feature set.
-Pace is designed to be accessible to agencies of all sizes, with pricing based on the number of ad accounts managed.
+Pace is designed to be accessible to agencies of all sizes, with pricing based on the number of ad accounts managed — and new accounts get a 14-day free trial on the Enterprise plan so teams can pressure-test it on real client data before they commit.

 Feature Comparison at a Glance